Skip to content

 2. Launch WebUI.
 The installer will download and install newer ZLUDA.

-※ You may have to wait for a while to compile as the first generation.
+You may need to wait for recompilation on the first generation after reinstall.

 Experimental features